ReactPoland/React-Convention-Book/src/202_server_side_rendering.md

 ### Server Side Rendering

-Server side rendering is very useful feature in articles' related startups because it helps to be better indexed by different search engines.
+Server side rendering is very useful feature in text's content (like news portals) related startups/companies because it helps to be better indexed by different search engines.
 It's an essential feature for any news & content heavy websites, because it helps grow them organic traffic.
 In that book we will also run our app with server side rendering.
+Second segment of companies where server side rendering may be very useful are entertaining one where use has less patience and he can close the www's browser if a webpage is loading slowly.
+In general, all B2C (consumer facing) apps shall use server side rendering to improve it's experience with the masses of people who are visitng their websites.

 #### Mocking the database response